Brooke Washusen

 2024 Plater, D., & Washusen, B. (2024).
 The need for new solutions?
 Establishing a legal framework for supported decision-making.
 The Bulletin (The Law Society of South Australia).

 2024 Plater, D., Babie, P., & Washusen, B. (2024).
-The Torrens System 166 Years on: SALRI’s Timely Review of the Real Property Act.
-The Bulletin (The Law Society of South Australia).
+The Torrens System 166 Years on: SALRI's Timely Review of the Real Property Act.
+The Bulletin (The Law Society of South Australia), 1-8.

 2023 Washusen, B. (2023).
 What will happen when I’m gone?
 An overview of burial rights.
 The Bulletin (The Law Society of South Australia).

-Date Funding Body Project Collaborators Amount
+Date Funding Body/ Scholarship Name Funding Type Project Collaborators Amount

-Brooke has taught into the following subjects:
+Brooke also has experience teaching into the following subjects:

-• Law Reform (Guest Lecturer)
+• Law Reform (Guest Lecturer and Marker)

 Date Role Committee Institution Country